azunymous/cdx/README.md

 You need Go installed with support for Go modules.

 ## Notes
+- cdx uses lightweight tags for versioning.
+Currently `latest` can detect annotated tags, but cdx does not support versioning with them.
 - The `--push` flag delegates to `git push`, other commands use the go-git library and have no dependencies
 - `cdx tag` does not enforce ordered tagging.
 If you run `cdx tag release` from a branch or on an